Contacts & FAQs

 How accessible are Groom partners to summer hires?

 In many cases you’ll be working directly with a Groom partner.
-And since we’re a relatively small, specialized firm of some 60 attorneys, everyone knows everyone else and we all work together.
+And since we’re a relatively small, specialized firm of 70 attorneys, everyone knows everyone else and we all work together.
 Our doors are open to anyone who needs help.

 What training do you provide summer associates?